calumgrant/fei-parser/docs/worklist.md

   - Create an evaluator for said expression parser
   - Create a toy language as a demo

+- Test parsing istreams.
+How does the token value work???

 - Test empty rules

 - XML parser